darkpgmr/DarkLabel/README.md

 ※ Since this program is not code-signed, download and execution may be blocked by Windows and web browsers.
 This is a personally created program and a 100% safe program, but only for those who need it.

 ### Download Executable
-Currently, only binary executables can be downloaded.
 * [DarkLabel2.3-update2](https://github.com/darkpgmr/DarkLabel/releases/download/darklabel2.3-update2/DarkLabel2.3-update2.zip)
+(currently, only binary executables can be downloaded)

 ![My image](https://github.com/darkpgmr/DarkLabel/blob/master/image/darklabel_gui.png)